-The more people “like” and comment on your videos, the more visibility your channel and videos will have in the Youtube search rankings.
+The more people who “like” and comment on your videos, the more visibility your channel and videos will have in the YouTube search rankings.

 So, do all that you can to encourage people to engage with your videos.
 For instance, you could use annotations to ask people to like the video that they’re watching, or you could pose questions to people that they can answer when they leave a comment.

 So then, what have I missed?
 Leave a comment below if you have any more tips and strategies.